 - 4 garlic cloves minced

 - 1 tbsp fresh rosemary chopped

-- 2 tbsp fresh thyme (just pull off of stem)
+- 2 tbsp fresh thyme just pull off of the stem

 - 3/4 cup organic chicken stock